 The Pride was only created a year ago so they may struggle with team chemistry.
 Though it is notable that Marta, Krieger, and Harris all played together in 2013 for Tyresö FF in Sweden.

 Plus, the captaincy has switched from Alex Morgan to Ashlyn Harris.
 Coach Tom Sermanni described his choice by stating: “Ashlyn is an obvious choice, for a variety of reasons: her pedigree as a player, her quality as an individual, the way she’s respected within the team, her professionalism within the game of soccer, and what she’s done in the game.
 And she’s got the right motives for being the captain because it’s all about the team,” via Orlando City’s website.
 It will be interesting to see how Harris adjusts to the new leadership and responsibility.

 Orlando Pride had a very successful and unbeaten preseason this year.
 They played five games in total.
 Their first game was a remarkable 9-0 shutout over Stetson University.
 Next, they played the University of South Florida and won with a score of 2-1.
 Then, the last three games against the University of Florida, Florida State University and U.S. U23 Women’s National Team were also all wins for Orlando Pride with the same score of 3-0.

 With all the improvements that have been made I see the Pride doing very well this year at the very least in the top tier teams.
 My head says they will finish, at most, third place.
-However, my heart tells me they will go all the way and finish 1st.
 We'll all just have to wait and see.

 They will be having the first Game of the Week airing on Lifetime.
 It is the Portland Thorns vs. Orlando Pride.
 The game will be played Saturday at Providence Park in Portland at 2 pm Central Time.